Lindås Municipality

-Lindås is a former municipality in the Nordhordland district in the old Hordaland county, Norway.
-It existed from 1838 until its dissolution on 1 January 2020 when it was merged into the new Alver Municipality.
-The administrative centre of the municipality was the village of Knarvik, located in the southwestern part of the municipality.
-Other notable villages in the municipality included Alversund, Isdalstø, Lindås, Ostereidet, and Seim.
-The Mongstad industrial area in extreme northern Lindås has one of the largest oil refineries and largest seaports in Norway.
-The oil refinery at Mongstad is by far the largest employer in the municipality.
+Lindås is a former municipality in the old Hordaland county, Norway.
+The 475 km2 municipality existed from 1838 until its dissolution in 2020.
+The area is now part of Alver Municipality in the traditional district of Nordhordland in Vestland county.
+The administrative centre was the village of Knarvik.
+Other villages in the municipality included Alversund, Isdalstø, Lindås, Ostereidet, and Seim.
+The Mongstad industrial area in the extreme northern part of Lindås Municipality had one of the largest oil refineries and largest seaports in Norway.
+The oil refinery at Mongstad was by far the largest employer in the municipality.